Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-We compare SSDR-AL with other state-of-the-art methods on S3DIS~\cite{armeni2017joint} and Semantic3D~\cite{hackel2017semantic3d} shown in Figure~\ref{fig:sota}.
-Besides, to gain more insights into the advantage of SSDR-AL, we plot the segmentation results of the model trained on the selected data from different active learning methods, which are shown in Figure~\ref{fig:representation}.
+We compare SSDR-AL with other state-of-the-art methods on S3DIS~\cite{armeni2017joint} and Semantic3D~\cite{hackel2017semantic3d} datasets shown in Figure~\ref{fig:sota}.
+Meanwhile, to gain more insights into the advantage of SSDR-AL, we plot the sampling and segmentation results from different active learning methods, which are shown in Figure~\ref{fig:selection} and Figure~\ref{fig:representation}, respectively.

-\textbf{S3DIS.} From these observations in Figure~\ref{fig:sota} (a), we conclude the findings that our SSDR-AL significantly outperforms other methods at a fixed amount of annotation budget measured in clicks on S3DIS~\cite{armeni2017joint}, especially it has been obviously in the leading position in every active learning cycle and first reaches the performance of $90\%$ fully supervised learning costing only $25.9k$ ($5.7\%$) annotation click.
-Table~\ref{tab:click} reports that SSDR-AL reduces the annotation cost by up to $63.0\%$ lower compared to the baseline ClassBal~\cite{cai2021revisiting} in achieving the $90\%$ performance of fully supervised learning.
-Besides, SSDR-AL can annotate $1.3\%$ fewer points than ReDAL~\cite{wu2021redal} in achieving the 90\%performance of fully supervised learning reported in Table~\ref{tab:points}.
+\textbf{S3DIS.} From these observations in Figure~\ref{fig:sota} (a), we conclude the findings that our SSDR-AL significantly outperforms other methods at a fixed amount of annotation budget measured in clicks, especially it has been obviously in the leading position in every active learning cycle and first reaches the performance of $90\%$ fully supervised learning \footnote{The mIoU performance of Randlanet~\cite{hu2020randla} based on fully supervised learning is $64.72\%$ on S3DIS dataset.} costing only $26.0$k clicks.
+Table~\ref{tab:click} reports that SSDR-AL reduces the annotation cost by up to $63.0\%$ lower compared to ClassBal~\cite{cai2021revisiting} (Baseline) method in achieving the $90\%$ performance of fully supervised learning.
+To validate the informative and representative quality of our selected superpoints, we provide the segmentation performance measured in the percentage of labeled superpoints in Figure~\ref{fig:sota} (b).
+From Figure~\ref{fig:sota} (b), we find that SSDR-AL can achieve better segmentation performance while using fewer labeled superpoints.
+It is worth noting that the red line stops early because SSDR-AL discards many noisy superpoints and confounding areas by using the noise-aware iterative labeling strategy.
+Besides, Table~\ref{tab:points} reports that SSDR-AL annotates $1.3\%$ fewer points than ReDAL~\cite{wu2021redal} in achieving the $90\%$ performance of fully supervised learning.
+This directly illustrates that these superpoints selected by SSDR-AL are more informative and representative than ReDAL~\cite{wu2021redal}.